kromenak/gengine/README.md

 See [my blog post](http://clarkkromenaker.com/post/gengine-01-introduction/) introducing the project for more in-depth info!

 ## Getting Started
-Currently, the project builds and runs on Mac or Windows.
-Here are some instructions to get up and running.
+Currently, GEngine runs on Mac or Windows.
+Here's how to get up and running.

 ### GK3 Data Files
-This repository **does not** contain the data files from the game, since those are copyrighted material.
+This repository **does not** contain the game's data files, since those are copyrighted material.
 You will need to obtain a copy of GK3 (available on Steam or GOG) to get the data files.

-Copy the entire contents of the game's `Data` folder into the `Data` folder before building/running.
-This includes all Barn (.brn) asset bundles and all video files (.bik and .avi).
+The data files are all Barn (.brn) asset bundles and all video files (.bik and .avi) in the game's `Data` directory.

-After building, you can also add data files.
+If building from source, put all data files into the `Data` directory before building/running.

+Prebuilt executables (such as those obtained on the "Releases" page) also require data files to be copied before running.
 On Windows, copy them to the `Data` folder in the exe directory.
 On Mac, copy them to `Gabriel Knight 3.app/Contents/Resources/Data`.

+The [Gabriel Knight 3 demo](https://archive.org/details/GabrielKnight3BloodOfTheSacredBloodOfTheDamnedDemo) is also supported.
+Simply copy `Gk3demo.brn` into the data folder.
+The engine will detect this file and launch in "demo mode".
+This is a way you can test out the engine without purchasing the full game.

 ### Build File Generation
 The project uses CMake, which means the definitions of what targets to create, which source files to include, and which libraries to link against are defined in `CMakeLists.txt` in the project root.
 Using CMake, you can generate the project files for your preferred IDE.

-I've only tested Xcode and Visual Studio 2019 at this point, but it'll likely work with other build systems with a bit of effort.
+I've only tested Xcode and Visual Studio at this point, but it'll likely work with other build systems with a bit of effort.

 #### Mac (Xcode)
 Make sure Xcode and CMake are installed.
 Then, use terminal to execute the script at `Build/GenerateMac.sh`.
 The Xcode project will be generated at `Build/Mac`.
 Build and run the `gk3` target.

-#### Windows (Visual Studio 2019)
+#### Windows (Visual Studio 2022)
-Install Visual Studio 2019 and CMake.
+Install Visual Studio 2022 and CMake.
 When you install CMake, I'd recommend adding it to your path.

 Then, I'd recommend using [Git Bash](https://gitforwindows.org/) to execute the `Build/GenerateWindows.sh` script.
-This will generate a VS 2019 project at `Build/Windows`.
+This will generate a VS 2022 project at `Build/Windows`.
 Build and run the `gk3` target.

 If you'd prefer to use the native Command Prompt, you'll just need to manually run the CMake command in the bash script file instead.